Anne Hyde: Death and legacy

-Anne was ill for 15 months after the birth of her youngest son, Edgar.
+Anne was ill for fifteen months after the birth of her youngest son, Edgar.
 She bore Henrietta in 1669 and Catherine in 1671, never recovering from Catherine's birth.
-Ill with breast cancer, she died on 31 March 1671.
+Ill with breast cancer, she died on 31 March 1671, aged 34.
 (Note: England used the Julian calendar (OS) during Anne's lifetime.)
 On her deathbed, her brothers Henry and Laurence tried to bring an Anglican priest to give her communion, but Anne refused and she received viaticum of the Catholic Church.
 Two days after her death, her embalmed body was interred in the vault of Mary, Queen of Scots, at Westminster Abbey's Henry VII Chapel.
 In June 1671, Anne's only surviving son Edgar died of natural causes, followed by Catherine in December, leaving Mary and Anne as her husband's only legitimate children.

 After Anne Hyde's death, a portrait of her painted by Willem Wissing was commissioned by the future Mary II; this used to hang above the door of the Queen's Drawing Room of the Garden House at Windsor Castle.
 Two years after the death of his first wife, James married a Catholic princess, Mary of Modena.
 Mary bore James Francis Edward, James's only son to survive to adulthood.
 James became king of England, Ireland and Scotland in 1685, but was deposed during the Glorious Revolution of 1688.
 The throne was then offered by the Parliament of England to Anne's eldest daughter Mary and her husband William III of Orange.
 After Mary died in 1694 and William in 1702, Anne Hyde's only surviving child Anne became queen of the three kingdoms and, in 1707, the first sovereign of the united Kingdom of Great Britain.